Free shipping on orders over $100!*

-The maca root is one of the only foods than can withstand the harsh weather and temperatures of the Andes.
+The maca root is a resilient and adaptable, and is one of the only plants than can withstand the harsh weather and temperatures of the Andes where it grows between 3,800 and 4,200 meters above sea levels.
 This arid mountain food has been consumed for millenia: archaeological expeditions have unveiled objects that show maca root harvest in the Andes more than 1600 years BC!
 In the pre-Incan age, it was considered as a gift from the gods and offered to them in many ceremonies.
 It was also part of the Inca warriors' diet - they would consume it before long trips and before war or combat.
 Today, maca is still used as food and medicine in South American countries.

 Smoothies, teas, nut milks, coffee, juice, desserts, cereals, yogurts, puddings, jams, ice cream or whatever your heart desires.
 Maca is also an excellent match with cocoa and carob powder.

 Overnight oats with cacao, almond butter and maca